lekt9/Uncollab.land-Safe-whales-/README.md

 ## Running

 1. Install Node.js 18 or newer (for the global `fetch` API).
-2. Ensure the `sqlite3` CLI is available on the host.
-3. Populate the `.env` file.
+2. Populate the `.env` file.
-4. Install dependencies and build the TypeScript sources.
+3. Install dependencies and build the TypeScript sources.
-5. Start the bot:
+4. Start the bot:

 ```bash
 npm install